What Is an Exculpatory Clause in a Business Contract?

 In service and repair business there may be the possibility of damage, as with a dry cleaner or auto repair business.
 Having an exculpatory clause in the agreement between the two parties makes the customer aware that some damage may be possible.
 For example, a dry cleaner may agree to clean a leather skirt but it will probably ask the customer to sign a hold harmless agreement to emphasize the higher risk of damage to the leather.
 The customer then has to decide if the risk of damage is worth it.

 When there are multiple businesses involved in a project, as in construction, hold harmless agreements protect the contractor from actions of the various subcontractors.

 Most exculpatory clauses are written in situations between businesses and consumers or landlords and tenants.
-These clauses are, for the most part, legal (they can be included in contracts), but the more important point is whether they are enforceable.
+These clauses are, for the most part, legal, but the more important point is whether they are enforceable.
 That is, can the concept of not being held liable for something be upheld in court if there is a dispute?

 In general, a court may decide that a specific exculpatory clause is "unreasonable."
 Being unreasonable might include:

 - Not being specific enough, not stating exactly what types of actions are free from liability.
 For example, some states require that a specific statement of what constitutes negligence be included in the agreement.